SkirOwen/pycylinder_flow/README.md

 ![Static Badge](https://img.shields.io/badge/python-blue?logo=python&logoColor=yellow)
 ![GitHub](https://img.shields.io/github/license/SkirOwen/pycylinder_flow?color=green)

+This code is a python translation of the MATLAB code of Jonas Latt; see section `Original Code` for details.

+## Installation
+Install the requirements from `requirements.txt`.
+It is recommended to use a virtual environment for that.

+## Usage
 `cylinder.py` runs the flow field over a grid of size `(lx, ly)` (preset as quite course in the file and you probably want to refine).
 To reach a stable regime `max_t > 2000`.